 There are certain medications that fight the influenza viruses and are called antiviral medicines.
 They do not have the ability to cure the virus but may reduce the severity and the symptoms of influenza by stopping the multiplication of the influenza viruses.

 Other effective treatments can reduce the duration of the suffering caused by the flu and improve your health.
 Consult a doctor within two days of seeing signs and symptoms of influenza.
-‘Meds4all’ provides a prescription treatment called Tamiflu for influenza.
+A prescription treatment called Tamiflu for influenza is very effective.
 This treatment is used for prevention as well as treatment of influenza and has shown promising results in clinical trials.
-Tamiflu also eases flu symptoms and hence gives relief from the disease.
+Tamiflu also eases flu symptoms and hence gives relief from the illness.

 You should consult your doctor before starting a prescription course for treating influenza as other conditions such as common cold may also have similar symptoms.
 Please read all available online as well as offline information about the medications.
-Our doctors are always available if you have any questions regarding your condition or the medication you are taking.
 Our pharmacies shall dispense medication after it has been prescribed by our doctors and re-ensured by our pharmacies.

 The Threat from Bird Flu